Trauma

 Lack of Boundaries

 Growing up with an overcontrolling parent blurs the line between yourself and others.
 Feeling responsible for other people's emotions, being unable to say no, prioritizing others' expectations over your own needs.
 These are survival strategies learned in childhood that are unconsciously repeated in adulthood.
+Those who had to "manage their parent's mood" as a survival mechanism in childhood tend to repeat the same pattern in all relationships as adults.

 Impact on Attachment Style

 Research in developmental psychology shows that early parent-child relationships strongly influence adult attachment styles.
 Insecure attachment (avoidant, anxious, or disorganized) can cause trouble in romantic and social relationships.
 It is not uncommon for the answer to "Why do I keep falling into the same relationship pattern?" to lie in the parent-child relationship.
-(Books on toxic parents can help deepen your self-understanding)
+Books on toxic parents can help deepen your self-understanding

 Steps to Recovery